Reviews You Can Rely On

 Why Trust GearLab

-Our review team consists of three water-loving adventurers who spend most of their time on the water.
+Our men's review team consists of three water-loving adventurers who spend most of their time on the water.
 Dan Scott is a devoted pack rafter who also loves canyoneering.
 He has spent years rafting and canoeing rivers from the Grand Canyon to the Main Salmon in the Western United States.
 Dan has made numerous first and solo descents in high-flow and low-flow canyons.
 His travels took him from the USA to Spain and Austria.
 He is also a river scientist with a Ph.D. and spends much of his time gathering information about and around rivers.
 Jacob Clark is a passionate kayaker and ocean enthusiast.
 Jacob has spent lots of time guiding in and around the oceans of Santa Barbara, canoeing on the Colorado River, and kayaking through the rivers formed by glacial runoff in California.
 Also joining this review is Zach Lovell.
 Zach has spent most of his life playing on rivers, lakes, and oceans, whether boating, kayaking, SUPing, or surfing.
 He's been in the product design and testing game for over ten years.

 Monica is an enthusiastic whitewater raft guide and paddling instructor who works on Colorado's Arkansas River.
 She learned to paddle a canoe and kayak on Minnesota's lakes and rivers.
 As a seasoned boater, she has taken numerous rafting adventures around the globe, from day trips in New Zealand to extended expeditions in the Grand Canyon.